dmmiller612/bert-extractive-summarizer/README.md

 This repo is the generalization of the lecture-summarizer repo.
 This tool utilizes the HuggingFace Pytorch BERT library to run extractive summarizations.
 This works by first embedding the sentences, then running a clustering algorithm, finding the sentences that are closest to the cluster's centroids.
+This library also uses coreference techniques, utilizing the https://github.com/huggingface/neuralcoref library to resolve words in summaries that need more context.
+The greedyness of the neuralcoref library can be tweaked in the SingleModel class.

 ## Install
 ```bash